Configure the peer nodes

 Manage common configurations across all peers

 As far as possible, you should use a common set of configuration files across all peers in a cluster.
-In particular, the
+In particular, all

-indexes.conf file should ordinarily be identical across all the peer nodes, because all peers must share the same set of clustered indexes.
+indexes.conf files should ordinarily be identical across all the peer nodes, because the peers must share the same set of clustered indexes.
 It is also a good idea to maintain the same

 transforms.conf files across all peers.
-Beyond these three key files, you can greatly simplify cluster management by maintaining identical versions of most other configuration files, such as
+Beyond these three key files, you can greatly simplify cluster management by maintaining identical versions of most other configuration files across all peers.

 Important: There are a few crucial differences in how you manage common peer configuration files compared to configurations for standalone indexers: